-Spring 2009 K.K.
-Gan

-gan@mps.ohio-state.edu

-Office: PRB3140 Phone: 292-4124

-Methods of Experimental Physics (Physics 416)
+K.K.
+Gan gan@mps.ohio-state.edu Office: PRB3140 Phone: 292-4124 Methods of Experimental Physics (Physics 416) Class Goals:

-Class Goals:

 As incredible as it might sound physics is a science that is based on experiment.
 No matter how mathematically elegant or intuitively obvious a theory might be it lives or dies depending on experimental verification.
 Such comparison, however, is only valid when the uncertainties in the measurement are correctly estimated.
 Therefore it is important that early in your scientific careers you get aquatinted with the experimental tools and procedures that are common in the laboratory environment.
 With this in mind the goal of this class is to introduce you to many of the methods of experimental physics that allow us to differentiate the crackpots from the geniuses!
 This course stresses data analysis in a physics laboratory setting.
 We will start with some fundamental concepts from probability and statistics and build on them until we are doing very sophisticated things like non-linear least squares curve fitting and computer simulation of experiments.
 For more details on the subjects and experiments covered in the class see the course outline.
 The use of computers is integrated throughout the course.
-Each student will have access to a PC running NT located in Smith 3081.
-You will be given an NT and VAX (mainframe) accounts on the first day of class.
-Throughout the course we will use the computers in a variety of ways including control of experiments, simulation of experiments, writing programs, and word processing (no games please!).
-For convenience I have chosen FORTRAN on the physics department's VAX as the "official" programming language of Physics 416.
+Each student will have access to a PC running NT.
+You will be given an NT accounts on the first day of class.
+Throughout the course we will use the computers in a variety of ways including control of experiments, simulation of experiments, writing programs, and word processing.
 Each PC will also have a word processor (MICROSOFT WORD) and a graphing program (KALEIDAGRAPH).
 You are free to use other software packages if you have access to them.
-Course Web Site: www.physics.ohio-state.edu/~gan/teaching/spring09/416.html Coursework:

-Lecture: SMITH 1077 Lab: SMITH 1077

-Lectures: Monday 12:30-1:18

-Laboratory: Tuesday 1:30-3:18 Thursday 12:30-2:18

-Office Hour: Wednesday 1:30-2:30

-This class contains both a lecture and laboratory component.
+Course Web Site: www.physics.ohio-state.edu/~gan/teaching/spring10/416.html Coursework:Lecture: McPherson Lab 1040Lab: SMITH 1077Lectures:Monday1:30-2:18Laboratory:Monday/Tuesday2:30-4:18Wednesday/Thursday12:30-1:30 This class contains both a lecture and laboratory component.
 The emphasis of the class is on lab work.
 However approximately an hour a week will be devoted to introducing and discussing the material necessary to perform the lab exercises.
 I expect students to have a physics background at the level of the Physics130 sequence and a calculus background at the level of familiarity with derivatives and integrals.
 Grades:

-Your course grade will be determined using the following weighting scheme: Homework: 25% Lab reports: 50% Final Exam: 25% There will be six homework sets and each set will be worth 4.17% of the course grade.
+Your course grade will be determined using the following weighting scheme: Homework:25%Lab reports:50%Final Exam:25% There will be six homework sets and each set will be worth 4.17% of the course grade.
 The homework sets will be distributed about every two weeks.
 There will also be short laboratory write-ups required that will make up 50% of your grade.
 Your lab report must be written using a word processor.
 Each lab will have a set of questions and/or exercises associated with it.
-Your lab report will be the answers to these questions/exercises plus a listing of any FORTRAN (or other language) programs written.
+Your lab report will be the answers to these questions/exercises plus a listing of any programs written.
 These lab exercises will vary in scope from simple tasks such as graphing data to complex tasks such as writing computer programs to analyze the data you have taken.
 It is my hope that all lab work will be completed within the usual working hours of the class.
 The penalty for late homework and lab is 5 points/day.
 The final exam, worth 25% of the course grade will cover all the material covered in lecture and lab.
 Course Textbook: